FxxkingFreedom/RemoveBitmapFont/README.md

 ### Step 2 (on Mac or on Linux and on Windows)
 ```
-Move new fonts in ~/Downloads/fonts/new to Windows folder.
+Move new fonts in ~/Downloads/fonts/new to Windows something folder.
 ```

 ### Step 3 (on Windows)
 ```
-Double click new font and click 'Install' button on Windows.
+Double click new font on Windows and click 'Install' button.
 ```

 ### Step 4 (on Windows)
 ```
-exec regedit
+exec regedit and edit bellow.
     - HKLM\software\Microsoft\Windows NT\CurrentVersion\FontLink\SystemLink
     - HKLM\software\Microsoft\Windows NT\CurrentVersion\Fonts
 ```